Objectway/styleguides/README.md

 In your project root folder

-`$ npm install stylelint styleint-order stylelint-scss` than configure the **Stylelint package** configuration with the local installation:
+`$ npm install stylelint stylelint-order stylelint-scss` than configure the **Stylelint package** configuration with the local installation:

 ![Webstorm configuration](./media/webstorm.png)